 NOTE 2: For a non-standardized 5QI, the static value for the CN PDB is homogeneously configured in the network.

-For GBR QoS Flows using the Delay-critical resource type , in order to obtain a more accurate delay budget PDB available for the NG-RAN, a dynamic value for the CN PDB, which represents the delay between the UPF terminating N6 for the QoS Flow and the 5G-AN, can be used.
-If used for a QoS Flow, the NG-RAN shall apply the dynamic value for the CN PDB instead of the static value for the CN PDB (which is only related to the 5QI).
+For certain QoS Flows e.g. using the Delay-critical resource type or e.g. non-GBR QoS Flows with excessive CN PDB (as in 5QI XX proposed to support 5G access and backhauling via a (GEO) satellite), in order to obtain a more accurate delay budget PDB available for the NG-RAN, a dynamic value for the CN PDB, which represents the delay between the UPF terminating N6 for the QoS Flow and the 5G-AN, can be used.
+If used for a QoS Flow, the NG-RAN shall apply the dynamic value for the CN PDB instead of the static value for the CN PDB.
 Different dynamic value for CN PDB may be configured per uplink and downlink direction.

 NOTE 3: The configuration of transport network on CN tunnel can be different per UL and DL, which can be different value for CN PDB per UL and DL.